lock sitting on top of cards

-During the last few years, scammers have capitalized on the heightened public distress caused by the COVID-19 pandemic and now the rising fuel costs.
-The trucking industry is not immune to this problem; attacking fuel card customers has become a popular option for scammers.
+During the last few years, scammers have capitalized on the rising fuel costs.
+The trucking industry is not immune to this problem, as fuel card customers have become popular targets for attacks.
 Tactics include people pretending to be an employee of your fuel card company or scamming your information right at the pump.

 How to Avoid Fuel Card Fraud

-Scams at the pump mostly include skimming and shimming, which involves attaching devices directly to the fuel pump in an effort to read the magnetic strip or chip and get your pin number or zip code.
+Scams that occur at the pump mostly comprise skimming and shimming, which involves attaching devices directly to the fuel pump in an effort to read the magnetic strip or chip and get your pin number or zip code.

 • Look over the card reader for anything that seems suspicious, tampered with or loose.
 If something doesn't seem right, go inside to pay.